AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/aztecnr-getting-started.md

 Use one of these `address`es as the `owner`.
 You can either copy it or export.

-To deploy the counter contract, [ensure the sandbox is running](../cli/sandbox-reference.md) and run this in the root of your nargo project:
+To deploy the counter contract, [ensure the sandbox is running](../cli/sandbox-reference.md) and run this in the root of your Noir project:

 ```bash
 aztec-cli deploy target/Counter.json --args 100 0x25048e8c1b7dea68053d597ac2d920637c99523651edfb123d0632da785970d0